 This Southern state has a lot of space to cover and a lot of sights to see, so we’ve put together the ultimate list of road trips in Texas that should be at the top of your USA bucket list.

 Texas is home to pristine waterfalls, rolling hills, vibrant cities, and scenic drives that still have roadside cafes and single gas station towns to stop at along the way.

 Whatever kind of landscape you enjoy most, chances are you can find it here.

 And because the state is so spread out, road trips are one of the most rewarding ways to see what Texas has to offer.
-Whether it’s a Dallas day trip or a full-blown getaway you’re looking for, we’ve got it.
+Whether it’s a Dallas day trip or a full-blown getaway in Texas you’re looking for, we’ve got it.

 In this collection of road trips in Texas, we have itineraries for nature lovers, history buffs, and everyone in between.

 If you’re ready to hit the open road, keep reading to find the best itineraries and most beautiful drives for your Southern adventure.

 Are you basing in a big city?
 Check out our list of road trips from Dallas, which includes a number of weekend trips from Dallas that will let you escape the urban action for a while and see more of Texas during your stay.

 The Best Road Trips in Texas

 We’ve all heard the saying, “Everything is bigger in Texas,” but do you know just how big this state really is?